 - copy of the airway bill concerning importation of the birds.

 For more information see the Ministry of Health, Labour and Welfare http://www.mhlw.go.jp/.

 Baggage is cleared at the first airport of entry in Japan.

 1. Baggage of transit passengers with a destination outside of Japan, provided the onward flight is within 24 hours.

 No airport tax is levied on passengers upon embarkation at the airport.

 Local currency (Japanese Yen - JPY) and foreign currencies: unlimited.

 Local currency (Japanese Yen - JPY) and foreign currencies: unlimited.
-Money exchange must be made at an authorised bank or money changer.
-Additional information:
+Money exchange must be made at an authorized bank or money exchanger.

 Passenger must submit notice to customs authorities if importing or exporting cash/cheques/securities equivalent to JPY 1 million or more;